 The Court correctly found there was no criminal complaint filed and no investigation into the event or parties; that the potential for any prosecution under 16-5-60(b) ended on June 27, 2016; and any prosecution would have to have been “final or otherwise terminated” on June 27, 2016.
 Since the statute of limitations for civil actions runs concurrently with the statute of limitations for an underlying alleged crime (see Jenkins v.
 Keown, 351 Ga.App.
 428 (2019)), the action against QPWB’s client and subcontractors was time-barred.
 As such, the Court granted QPWB’s Motion for Summary Judgment, dismissed Plaintiffs’ claim for punitive damages, and dismissed QPWB’s client with prejudice as to the Plaintiff.

 # # #

-Quintairos, Prieto, Wood & Boyer, P.A., is the largest minority and women owned law firm in the nation with more than 400 lawyers serving clients from 23 offices in the United States and abroad across a spectrum of industries in over 40 areas of practice.
+Quintairos, Prieto, Wood & Boyer, P.A., is the largest minority and women owned law firm in the nation with approximately 400 lawyers.
 Our lawyers provide representation in litigation, business, real estate and governmental law.